-The expectations are a result of finishing last season with a 10-3 (5-3 ACC) record and a Cheez-It Bowl victory over the Oklahoma Sooners, with the Seminoles returning a national-best 87% of production this season.
+The expectations are a result of finishing last season with a 10-3 (5-3 ACC) record and a Cheez-It Bowl victory over the Oklahoma Sooners, with the Seminoles returning 79% of 2022 production this season.

 According to DraftKings, Florida State has the 7th best odds to win the 2023 national championship (+1800), behind Georgia (+230), Alabama (+500), Ohio State (+700), Michigan (+900), USC (+1400) and LSU (+1600).

 Quarterback Jordan Travis (+1000) has the second-best odds to win the 2023 Heisman Trophy (behind defending winner Caleb Williams of the USC Trojans at +550).
 Per FSU Sports Info, he enters the season as one of only four active players with at least 5,500 career passing yards and at least 1,700 career rushing yards.

 Some of the more notable transfer portal additions that Seminoles’ fans include defensive back Fentrell Cypress, tight end Jaheim Bell, wide receiver Keon Coleman, defensive lineman Braden Fiske and offensive tackle Jeremiah Byers (also alongside many others), as well as early-enrollee signees like wide receiver Hykeem Williams.